 The audit of the "performance files" at the zone levels for this quarter consisted of assessing both electronic and paper files.
-Officers' electronic files were assessed at three zones this quarter, zones one, three and five, to determine if any of the officers had, in the last quarter, received a sufficient number of citizens' complaints, disciplinary actions, etc. to require new entries in their performance files.
-The electronic review, using the on-line Officer Management System indicated that zones one, three and five had eight active officers who would have been required to have updates made to their performance files this quarter.
-All of the officers' files was found to have had the appropriate updates made in their performance files.
-In addition, 27 other officer's files were reviewed for accuracy during this assessment.
+Officers' electronic files were assessed at two zones this quarter, zones two and four, to determine if any of the officers had, in the last quarter, received a sufficient number of citizens' complaints, disciplinary actions, etc. to require new entries in their performance files.
+The electronic review, using the on-line Officer Management System indicated that zones two and four had three active officers each who would have been required to have updates made to their performance files this quarter.
+All of the officers' files were found to have had the appropriate updates made in their performance files.
+In addition, 15 other officer's files were reviewed for accuracy during this assessment.